East Coast

 Ripley’s Aquarium of the Smokies

-As one of the best aquariums in North America, find lots to see in its underwater tunnel.
-Visit one of the touch tanks.
-See the penguins play.
-Marvel at sting rays.
-Animal encounters available along with educational activities.
+As one of the best aquariums in North America, the aquarium has an underwater tunnel with lots to see.
+Visit one of the touch tanks, see the penguins play, and marvel at sting rays.
+Animal encounters and educational activities are available.

 Wonder Works

-Walk into the upside down building to experience 100 hands-on exhibits in the different zones, including extreme weather, space and even art.
-Then find an indoor ropes course along with laser tag.
+Walk into the upside-down building to experience 100 hands-on exhibits in different zones, including extreme weather, space and even art.
+Then, find an indoor ropes course and laser tag.

 Pigeon Forge Snow